A city by the sea and a land of quality rice and sake

 Nearby Iwamuro Onsen is known as the birthplace of geisha in Niigata.
 You can enjoy the hot springs and watch geisha performances in the evening.

-The rice wine produced in Niigata is internationally renowned, and the best time to drink to your heart's content is the annual Sake no Jin Sake Fair held in March.
+The rice wine produced in Niigata is internationally renowned, and the best time to drink to your heart's content is the annual Niigata Fair held in March.

 For a small fee, visitors can sample more than 200 top-quality sake from local breweries at this all-you-can-drink sake fair.

 About an hour south of Niigata City, Shirone Town is known for its annual giant kite-flying festival in June.
-These kites are seven meters by three meters and are all handmade.
+These kites are seven meters by five meters and are all handmade.

-Yahiko, another town south of Niigata City, holds an annual lantern festival at Yahiko Shrine in July, with illuminated floats, parades, and fireworks.
+Yahiko, another town south of Niigata City, holds an annual lantern festival at Yahiko-jinja Shrine in July, with illuminated floats, parades, and fireworks.